-In the recent years, the question of whether a historically black college will accept white students have come to the forefront.
+In recent years, the question of whether a historically black college will accept white students has come to the forefront.
 The answer to this question is simple: HBCUs have routinely accepted white students since nearly the founding of the schools.
 Here is a little more information on why these schools will accept white students.

 Historically speaking, HBCUs were created by the federal government to fund colleges that were founded prior to 1964 and focused on educating black students.
-However, in the 50 years that have passed, HBCUs have changed.
+However, in the many years that have passed, HBCUs have changed.
 More white students are applying to these schools and are benefitting from the traditional HBCU education.
 From required courses on history and race to service-minded extracurricular activities, white students and students of color are earning an education that is comprehensive and well-rounded.
 Another change is that enrollment among black students is falling, so white students and students of other races are being accepted in larger numbers in order to keep the colleges functioning.

 An HBCU will take on white students, something that has been commonplace for decades.
 In fact, as the number of enrollees grows in other races, the number of black students has begun to fall.
-The Pew Research Center indicates that while 17.3 percent of the student body at an HBCU was black in 1980, that number has fallen to just over eight percent in 2015; this is in contrast to the reported 17 percent of white students who currently attend these colleges.
+The Pew Research Center indicates that while 17.3 percent of the student body at an HBCU was black in 1980, that number has fallen to just over eight percent; this is in contrast to the reported 17 percent of white students who currently attend these colleges.
 A lot of the crossover between HBCUs and other colleges can be attributed to desegregation as well as lower tuition costs.

 HBCU and Reputation